astral-sh/uv/docs/concepts/projects.md

 uv creates a `uv.lock` file next to the `pyproject.toml`.

+`uv.lock` is a _universal_ lockfile that captures the packages that would be installed across all possible Python markers such as operating system, architecture, and Python version.

-`uv.lock` is a "universal" lockfile that contains exact information about your project's dependencies.
-Unlike the `pyproject.toml` which is used to specify the broad requirements of your project, the lockfile contains the exact resolved versions that are installed in the project environment.
+Unlike the `pyproject.toml`, which is used to specify the broad requirements of your project, the lockfile contains the exact resolved versions that are installed in the project environment.
 This file should be checked into version control, allowing for consistent and reproducible installations across machines.

-A "universal" lockfile captures packages that would be installed across all possible Python markers such as operating system, architecture, and Python version.

 A lockfile ensures that developers working on the project are using a consistent set of package versions.
 Additionally, it ensures when deploying the project as an application that the exact set of used package versions is known.

 The lockfile is created and updated during uv invocations that use the project environment, i.e., `uv sync` and `uv run`.
 The lockfile may also be explicitly updated using `uv lock`.